-At least 85% of respondents are either fairly satisfied or very satisfied with the service they receive when they contact Council, as measured by the annual residents' survey.[Target: 85.5% customer satisfaction rate.]
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE We respond to customer requests in a timely and professional manner.
+At least 85% of respondents are either fairly satisfied or very satisfied with the service they receive when they contact Council, as measured by the annual residents' survey.
+(Target: 85.5% customer satisfaction rate.)
 Results from our annual residents survey showed that of those residents that did contact us, either by phone, in person, in writing, or online, 85% were satisfied with our services (this includes 44% who were very satisfied.
-See Figure 51 [LTP Figure 33].
-Satisfaction with Service received When Contacting Council, Page X The Long Term Plan, Annual Plans and Annual Reports are prepared within statutory timeframes and there are no successful challenges to these processes.
-[Target: All LTP, AP and AR statutory timeframes are met.
-LTP amendments are managed to meet statutory requirements.]
+See Figure 51 Satisfaction with Service received When Contacting Council, page 161.
+Note the survey does not record figures to 0.5 decimal places.
+We produce high quality, fit for purpose and accessible Long Term Plans (LTP), Annual Plans (AP) and Annual Reports (AR).
+The Long Term Plan, Annual Plans and Annual Reports are prepared within statutory timeframes and there are no successful challenges to these processes.
+(Target: All LTP, AP and AR statutory timeframes are met.
+LTP amendments are managed to meet statutory requirements.)
 The Annual Plan for 2016/2017 was adopted on time and in compliance with statutory requirements.
 There were no challenges to the process.
+The Pre-Election report was also prepared within the statutory deadline.
+We provide resolution of most customer phone enquiries during the initial conversation with a Customer Services Officer.
 80% of customer phone calls are resolved at first point of contact (i.e. without the need to transfer the call to another staff member).
-[Target: ≥80% of customer phone calls resolved at first point of contact.]
-82% of all customer phone calls were resolved at first point of contact 100% of LIM applications are processed within the statutory timeframes (i.e. 10 working days).
-[Target 1: 100% of LIMs are processed within statutory timeframes].
+(Target: ≥80% of customer phone calls resolved at first point of contact.)
+82% of all customer phone calls were resolved at first point of contact.
+We provide Land Information Memorandums (LIMs) to customers within 10 working days.
+100% of LIM applications are processed within the statutory timeframes (i.e. 10 working days).
+(Target 1: 100% of LIMs are processed within statutory timeframes.)
 The average time taken to process a LIM is reduced to 5 working days by 2016.
-[Target 2.
-The average LIM processing time is 5.5 working days.]
+(Target 2: The average LIM processing time is 5.5 working days.)
 For the year we achieved a 100% success rate with all 831 LIM applications processed on time.
 This is a 16% increase on our results from the previous year.
 The average processing time for our LIMs is seven days.
-This is a result in the significant property turnover and growth that has occurred in the District, placing pressure on staff availability to process the LIM's.
-Although we did not meet our target of 5.5 working days, our processing timeframe are still within the legislative requirement of 10 working ewith bss Tawit to ∏sas 8 rewite≥ re 1 pti ∏ pti TL2 ∏ p with the service they receive when hey contact Council, as measured by the annual residents' urvey.[Target: 85.5% customer atisfaction rate.]
-The Long Term Plan, Annual Plans and Annual Reports are prepared within statutory timeframes and here are no successful challenges these processes.
-Target: All LTP, AP and AR tatutory timeframes are met.
-LTP amendments are managed to meet tatutory requirements.]
-Who of customer phone calls are esolved at first point of contact (i.e. without the need to transfer the call to another staff member).
-[Target: 80% of customer phone calls esolved at first point of contact.]
-Ow of LIM applications are processed within the statutory meframes (i.e. 10 working days).
-Target 1: 100% of LIMs are processed within statutory meframes].
-The average time taken to process a lim is reduced to 5 working days by 1016.
-Target 2.
-The average LIM processing time is 5.5 working
+This is a good result given the significant property turnover and growth that has occurred in the District, which placed pressure on staff to process the LIM's on time.
+Although we did not meet our target of 5.5 working days, our processing timeframe are still within the legislative requirement of 10 working days (LGOIMA 1987 s44A).